Books

 Adonis believes that writing poetry is reading the world; it is a reading charged with interpretation at some levels; interpretation is charged with “things” around us, and the secret of poetry is to remain an interpretation, in order to give the world and its “things” new names - see them in a new light.
 Adonis says: “Language here does not invent the “thing” alone, but rather invents itself within the invention, and poetry is where the word transcends itself, escaping the limits of its letters, and where the “thing” takes on a new image and another meaning.”

-(1), Shahin states: “The Adonisian wave and its problems were the most capable of creating a modernity with a classical heritage.
+It is clear from this control that Adonis is concerned with the dream of the poets of the journal “shi’r” (1), Shahin states: “The Adonisian wave and its problems were the most capable of creating a modernity with a classical heritage.
 This liberated the language from any condemnation, by investing it -to the fullest extent- in the construction of the sentence and employing it to serve the poetic purpose; to serve it by adapting and developing the essence of the meaning and its energy in transformation and change.
 This also liberated the language from every temporality by enabling it to transmit the intended limitless action by delineating what was, is, and still is, an ongoing fact.”

 Shahin adds: “Adonis was active in penetrating the ordinary, and he delved deep in penetrating and striving to see eternity and universal truth.
 He made double efforts to break down the barriers that exist between the real and the mythical, between the ambiguity and the coherent, until he was able to reach a precise equilibrium by mixing the romantic with the mystical.
 He then produced a transcendence in his inner soul towards the comprehensive truth as he searched and dug into his soul’s secrets.